whitneymarkov/css-to-sass-project-5/README.md

 Convert a CSS stylesheet to Sass.
 Refactor the stylesheet from the Build a Responsive Layout project (project 2) using SCSS partials, variables, extends, and mixins.

-Project supplied by Team Treehouse Front-End Wed Development TechDegree
+Project supplied by Team Treehouse Front-End Web Development TechDegree